-Here’s a list of some of the projects I’m currently either working on or hoping to begin working on soon.
-Ranked in no particular order.
+Here’s a list of some of the projects I’m currently either working on or hoping to work on in the imaginable future.

-- Weekly Updates: I try to update something on here each week.
-Usually, this will discuss what I’ve been writing/revising or reading.
+- Weekly Updates: I try to update something on this blog each week.
+Usually, this will discuss what I’ve personally been writing/revising or reading.
 I used to write a weekly review or article, but that took up more writing time than I liked.
 Writing those reviews was fun, though, so expect them to show back up once in a while.

 - Tales of the Shining Knights: I’ve got a couple ideas for short stories or possibly novellas set within the same setting as The Rule of Iron, which I’d like to write.
 I don’t know how or where they’d be published, but I think they could be useful for helping me learn more about my setting, and maybe be entertaining.
 Two of them are The Legend of Brian Yarla-son and The Battle of Rusted Gap.
 No clue when, or if, they’ll ever see the light of day.